 Although the reduction of metabolism and body temperature during torpor in heterothermic endotherms may be reminiscent of that in ectotherms, there are two features that clearly distinguish them from the latter.
-The first difference is that heterothermic endotherms can rewarm themselves from the low body temperatures in torpor by using internal heat production, whereas ectotherms must rely on uptake of external heat.
-The second difference is that body temperature during torpor is regulated at or above a species-specific minimum by a proportional increase in heat production that compensates for heat loss (Heller et al., 1977).
+The first difference is that at the end of a torpor bout heterothermic endotherms can rewarm themselves from the low body temperatures during torpor using internal heat production, whereas ectotherms must rely on uptake of external heat.
+The second difference is that body temperature during torpor is regulated at or above a species-specific or population-specific minimum by a proportional increase in heat production that compensates for heat loss (Heller et al., 1977).
 During entry into torpor the setting for body temperature is downregulated ahead of body temperature to a new lower set point.
-When body temperature reaches the new set point, metabolic heat production is used to maintain body temperature at or above the minimum during torpor (Figures 1, 2).
+When body temperature reaches the new set point, metabolic heat production is used to maintain body temperature at or above the minimum during torpor (Figure 1 and Figure 2), to prevent tissue damage and to maintain the ability of active rewarming from torpor.
 The control centres for this regulation are situated in the hypothalamus of the brain.